This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for

-Dogs are constantly bothered by various pests, such as fleas or lice.
-Grooming and hygiene are important in order to reduce parasite infestation.
+Dogs are constantly bothered by various parasites, such as fleas or lice.
+Grooming and hygiene are important in order to control and prevent infestation.
 The right dog shampoo can help.
-It has skincare and parasite repellent properties to protect the pet from the little annoying and itchy pests.
-But what do you have to pay attention to, what are the differences between medicinal shampoo and the best smelling dog shampoo, what makes them special?
+Dog shampoo has skin-caring and anti-parasitic properties to protect the pet from the little annoying and itchy pests.
+But what do you have to pay attention to, what are the differences between medicinal shampoo and the best smelling dog shampoo?

 Can you use normal shampoo on dogs?

 The skin of a dog is different from human skin.
 The ph value is different and human skin is more resistant since it is not protected by fur.
 Dog skin dries out easier and is much more sensitive.
 The normal shampoo is specifically designed to meet the needs of the human skin.

 In addition, human shampoos are often perfumed.
 Your dog may not like this fragrance at all.
 Good dog shampoos are free of fragrances.
 You should not use normal shampoo on dogs.

 Is the best smelling dog shampoo the best for your dog?